3dcitydb/3dcitydb-web-map/README.md

 Contributing
 ------------

+The source codes of this project are available on [GitHub](https://github.com/3dcitydb/3dcitydb-web-map).
+All releases can be found [here](https://github.com/3dcitydb/3dcitydb-web-map/releases).

+The platform GitHub is also used for collaborating:

 * To report bugs found in the software, please create a GitHub issue.
 * To contribute code for fixing issues, please create a pull request with the issue id.
 * To propose a new feature, please also create a GitHub issue and open a discussion.